 Hosting Lunch: How to Order Food for Business Lunch Meetings at the Office:

-Here are some catering tips offered by ZeroCater for businesses looking to host lunch at the office.
+Here are some catering tips offered by ZeroCater for businesses looking to host an office lunch meeting.

 How to Choose a Reliable Caterer?

-Finding the right caterer is key.
+Finding the right, reliable caterer is key.
 You want a reliable caterer.
 At ZeroCater, we vet our Culinary Partners through a trial period.
+Finding the right restaurants for business meetings can be a difficult task.
 Some of the things we recommend looking at are previous ratings and reviews.
 Find out whether they’ve catered to an event or meeting similar to the type of event you’re hosting.

 How Much Food Should Be Ordered?